Kapil-k2/nodeServerAssign/README.md

 -Run node index.js

--Server will start 3000 port (http://localhost:3000/).
+-Server will start at 3000 port (http://localhost:3000/).

 -Test it with different urls and you will get response accordingly.
-It will work perfect for (/ and /index.html).
+It will work perfect for / and /index.html.